 As a proud Canadian, I am a huge hockey fan (Isadora loves the

-Montreal Canadiens).
-I also love football (NY Jets)
+Canadiens, of course).
+I also love football (NY

 Macalester College · 1600 Grand Avenue,

 Comments and questions to firstname.lastname@example.org